Xatpy/stick-to-gif/docs/overview.md

 ### Step A: Input

 - The user drops a GIF or MP4 into the source drop zone.
+- A bundled sample GIF can be loaded immediately from the empty state.
 - The app decodes the source locally and advances as soon as the first usable frame sequence is ready.

 ### Step B: Pick subject